The railing is where your hand goes when climbing up or down the stairs.

 In other words, the railing and balusters which consist of both thicker and thinner posts are called the banister when combined into one term.

 If you plan to refinish your oak stair railings and spindles, the fastest and the neatest way is to:

 - Slip a plastic bag (such as your food storage food bag) over your hand

 - And then wear an old white sock over it and dip the covered hand into your preferred stain or enamel paint

 - Now apply the paint lightly to cover all the hard-to-reach stair parts like railings, spindles, and other nooks or crannies

-Well, the process above seems to be easy and fun for DIYers, its not the best way out there if your stair railings are too dirty and needs thorough cleaning.
+Well, the process above seems to be easy and fun for DIYers, it’s not the best way out there if your stair railings are too dirty and need a thorough cleaning.